Netflix/karyon/karyon2-governator/README.md

 The annotation based model above leverages this basic guice module based bootstrapping model which requires the user to explicitly provide the guice modules which are required by the application.

-An example of this model can be found under[karyon examples](../karyon2-examples)
+An example of this model can be found under [karyon examples](../karyon2-examples)